 Xingjie obtained her PhD in Computer Science from the University of Warwick in the UK in 2014, applying machine learning techniques to face recognition.
-Subsequently she worked as a Research Associate at Newcastle University on an EU DG Home Affairs funded project on digital image forensics.
 She was also a Visiting Researcher at the Chinese Academy of Sciences and at the universities of Sassari and Cagliari in Italy.

 X. Wei and D. Stillwell, How smart does your profile image look?
 Estimating intelligence from social network profile images, Proceeding of ACM International Conference on Web Search and Data Mining (WSDM), 2017